mrlee23/docdash/README.md

 ## NOTICE
 This source is customized for my environment.
-If you want to see a original package, go to [here](https://github.com/clenemt/docdash)
+If you want to see an original package, go to [here](https://github.com/clenemt/docdash)

+It supports interactive navbar and linked user defined types.
+Also, added new custom tags.

 [![npm package](https://img.shields.io/npm/v/docdash.svg)](https://www.npmjs.com/package/docdash) [![license](https://img.shields.io/npm/l/docdash.svg)](LICENSE.md)